Doctor’s Note: Your Essential Guide to Keratosis Pilaris

 In addition to removing dead skin cells, we can also use hydrocortisone to reduce inflammation.
 Hydrocortisone is a cream that helps calm down redness and irritation from KP.
 It can make the bumps look less noticeable.
 Use it as directed and only for short periods, because using it for too long can make your skin thinner.
 Be sure to apply a good moisturizer afterward to keep your skin hydrated and protected.

-In addition to getting rid of dead skin cells, we can also prevent clogged pores!
-We can do this with retinol.
-Retinol is a form of vitamin A that speeds up skin cell turnover, helping to unclog hair follicles, which are often blocked in KP.
-Regular use of a retinol-based product can reduce the appearance of bumps.
-It's important to start with a low concentration and moisturize as needed.
-Don't forget to use sunscreen, as retinol can make your skin more sensitive to the sun!
+Along with removing dead skin cells, we can prevent clogged pores using retinol or tretinoin (a stronger, prescription retinol).
+Retinol, a type of vitamin A, speeds up skin cell turnover to help unclog hair follicles often blocked in KP.
+Using retinol regularly can reduce bumps, but start with a low strength and keep your skin moisturized.
+Remember to use sunscreen, as retinol can make your skin more sensitive to sunlight!

 Laser Hair Removal Image: Above: Li M, Bai Y, Duan Z, Yuan R, Liu X, Liu Y, Liang X, Wu H, Zhuo F. Efficacy and Safety of Long-Pulsed 755-nm Alexandrite Laser for Keratosis Pilaris: A Split-Body Randomized Clinical Trial.
 Dermatol Ther (Heidelb).
 2022 Aug;12(8):1897-1906. doi: 10.1007/s13555-022-00771-5.
 Epub 2022 Jul 15.
 PMID: 35838863; PMCID: PMC9357583.